duckietown-ethz/proj-lfvop/README.md

 1. Set up two Duckiebots per the instructions in Section 4.2.

 Next we will set up the slow moving DB#2.
-DB#2 will run standard lane following but the LED pattern need to be changed to the pattern already described in Demo 2.
+DB#2 will run standard lane following, but the LED's need to be changed to the pattern already described in Demo 2.
 In addition, DB#2 is made as slow as possible by reducing the gain.
 In order to do that, follow the steps below (make sure to use the DB#2 name for `[DUCKIEBOT_NAME]`):

 2. Run the demo container on DB#2 using the prepared image from step 1 in order to adjust the LED's.
 If the LED's already have the required colors e.g. when Demos 1-3 was run before with this bot, this step can be skipped.